JHL-HUST/VSR-LKH-V2/README.md

 Data
 ----
 All the 236 tested TSP instances from TSPLIB, National TSP, VLSI TSP benchmarks are available in [Instances](./Instances).
+The parameter files for 236 TSP instances are available in [ParFiles](./ParFiles).
 All the 425 tested TSPTW instances and 65 tested CTSP instances are available in [VSR-LKH-3-Final/Instances](./VSR-LKH-3-Final/Instances). <br> <br>

 Contact
 ----